eternality8/TinkerBell/improvement_ideas.md

 ## Next steps
 1. Prototype the windowed snapshot + chunk tool (Ideas #1-2) since they deliver the biggest token savings and remain unsolved.
-2. Move into manager/subagent scaffolding and chunk result caching (Idea #9 + Phase 4 work items) once chunk tools are stable.
+2. Build on the Phase 4 helper/plot-state bedrock by delivering full concordance + storyline orchestration (Ideas #10-11) and exposing that data in the UI.
-3. Invest in entity/plot orchestration (Ideas #10-11) to keep long-form edits coherent now that outline/retrieval primitives exist.
+3. Explore the preflight analysis layer (Idea #12) to help the agent choose between outline, retrieval, plot-state, and upcoming chunk tools without wasting tokens.
-4. Explore the preflight analysis layer (Idea #12) to help the agent choose between the now-available outline, retrieval, and future chunk tools without wasting tokens.
+4. Once chunk tooling is live, iterate on helper orchestration (Idea #9 follow-ups) to stream chunk queues, reuse cached subagent results, and graduate the feature from flag-only to GA.